-Best Air Fryer – Top 5 Hottest Review for Feb.
+Best Air Fryer Review – Top 5 Hottest List for Mar.
 2017

 Indoor grills and cheap electric pasta makers are two that fall into that category; most indoor grills are no better than a broiler, and budget pasta machines usually just make mediocre noodles and a big mess.

 The Best Air Fryer – How Close Do They Get to Deep Fried Food?

 We were wrong, of course, but let’s be honest.
 Most air-fried foods don’t taste quite the same as deep-fried ones because they don’t have the same telltale “crunch” when you bite into them.
 There’s no way that fast-moving hot air can fully replicate the process of hot oil steaming food from the inside out, to keep moisture in while creating that wonderful crispy exterior – if you try to do it in an air fryer with an extra layer of dry batter the air will simply blow it off, and extra wet batter will make the food come out soggy.
 If you’re cooking already-frozen items like store-bought bags of French fries, though, the residual oil from the precook will make the final results pretty close to what you’d want.

 Despite that caveat, our top 5 best air fryers come quite close to deep-fried taste.
 Food stays moist, and a lighter but still crispy exterior makes chicken, fries, onion rings and other traditionally fried foods delicious.
 Some, like wings, come out really great.
 And it’s done with as much as 80% less fat (most models still require that you add a tablespoon of fat or so to the appliance) – while being much more versatile.
 All you can do with a deep fryer is fry food, but most air fryers also lets you roast or bake meat (or even cakes!) with very good results.